dhis2/training-docs/content/design_for_data_use/tg_OUGs.md

 ## Learning objectives for this session

+1. Review the concept of organisation units
-1. Describe what organisation unit groups are
+2. Describe what organisation unit groups are
-2. Describe what organisation unit group sets are
+3. Describe what organisation unit group sets are
-3. Use organisation unit groups in analysis apps
+4. Use organisation unit groups in analysis apps
-4. Use organisation unit group sets in analysis apps
+5. Use organisation unit group sets in analysis apps
-5. Retrieve organisation units via the API
 6. Describe the limitations of creating organisation unit groups in maintenance
+7. Retrieve organisation units via the API
-7. Add organisation units to organisation unit groups via import/export
+8. Add organisation units to organisation unit groups via import/export
-8. Configure organisation unit group sets in maintenance
+9. Configure organisation unit group sets in maintenance

 ## Time Requirements